GrzegorzKozub/arch/README.md

   - Enable wide address bar
   - Only allow suggestions from top sites, history and bookmarks
   - Hide Brave Rewards button
+  - Hide VPN button
   - Hide tab search button
   - Cycle through the most recently used tabs with Ctrl-Tab
   - Disable everything except background images on the dashboard
+  - Disable Brave News on the dashboard
   - Enable search and URL autocompletion
   - Disable daily usage ping and diagnostic reports
   - Join the Sync Chain and sync everything